NitaCristian/NitaCristian.github.io/Cpp/Lesson9/9-Classes and Objects.md

 ---

-To model an object in a program, you need a construct that enables you to group within it the attributes that define an object (data) and the activities that object can perform (functions) using the available attributes.
+To model an object in a program, you need a construct that enables you to group within it the attributes that define an object and the activities that object can perform using the available attributes.
 This construct is the class.

 Example: